Matilda Stubbs, PhD, Research Assistant

-Cheyenne is a Communications Associate at the American Bar Foundation (ABF), an independent national research institute committed to empirical research on law, legal institutions, and legal processes.
-At the ABF, Cheyenne is responsible for elevating the organization’s visibility to its stakeholders and to the general public through media relations, public relations, marketing, and special events.
-She assists in the creation and dissemination of content and research to news media, funders, the legal academy, and other stakeholders.
+At the American Bar Foundation (ABF), Danielle is responsible for elevating the organization’s visibility to its stakeholders and to the general public through media relations, public relations, marketing and special events.
+She assists in the creation and dissemination of content and research to news media, funders, the legal academy and other stakeholders.